 EXOR N.V. (“Exor” or the “Company”) announces that all the resolutions proposed by the Board of Directors to the Annual General Meeting of Shareholders (the “AGM”) held virtually today were approved.

-Mr. Ajay Banga, the executive chairman of the board of directors of Mastercard, has been appointed as non-executive director for a term of two years.
-Mr. Banga’s CV is attached to this press release.
-Mr. António Horta-Osório will step down as of today from the Exor Board and as Chair of the Compensation and Nominating Committee and will join the PartnerRe Board.
+Mr. Axel Dumas, Chief Executive Officer of Hermès International, has been appointed non-executive director for a term of one year.
+Mr. Dumas’s curriculum vitae is attached hereto.
+Owing to other commitments Mr. Joseph Bae will step down as of today from the Exor Board and as a member of the Compensation and Nominating Committee.

 The voting results will be available on Exor’s website (www.exor.com) in the next few days.